Menyanthes/Bin/README.md

 ----------------------------------------------  License info  ----------------------------------------------------------

-Published by Trefoil Hydrology, under the CC-BY Public License (Creative Commons Attribution 4.0 International).
+Published under the CC BY-NC-SA Public License (Creative Commons Attribution 4.0 International).

-Subject to appropriate attribution and credit of licensor, this software and material may be used and be reproduced in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written consent  of the publisher.
+This license enables reusers to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
+If you remix, adapt, or build upon the material, you must license the modified material under identical terms.

+CC BY-NC-SA includes the following elements:

+BY: credit must be given to the creator.
+NC: Only noncommercial uses of the work are permitted.
+SA: Adaptations must be shared under the same terms.

 -------------------------------------------------------------------------------------------------------------------------